ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 The final subtitle postprocessor, which removes periods from end of each line in a subtitle.
 Preserves periods for words like “Mr.”, “Dr.”, “approx”, etc

-**Rationale:** We add “invisible” periods to the end of each line of lyrics, so that WhisperAI's ```--sentence``` option is influenced by where lyric posters post the line breaks in their lyrics.
+**Rationale:** We add “invisible” periods to the end of each line of lyrics, so that WhisperAI’s ```--sentence``` option is influenced by where lyric posters post the line breaks in their lyrics.
 It absolutely helped.
 A lot.
 Hours were spent determiing this and, and it was obvious from the first [of many] tests.
 We then remove these periods (making them “invisible”) afterward, because they are ugly and often not even gramatically correct — just correct for *timing* purposes.

 This also also has some extra functionality slipped in to de-censoring some curse words that WhisperAI censors.
 This functionality can be suppressed with the ```--leave-censorship``` or ```-L``` options.